P – Defintions of Ailments

 – Pessary – A vaginal suppository.
 Vaginal appliance or medicated suppository.

 – PET scan – Positron emission tomography scan.
-A method by which brain sections can be reconstructed using radioactive isotope, cerebral blood flow, blood volume, oxygen uptake, glucose transport, glucose metabolism can be identified.
+A method by which brain sections can be reconstructed using radioactive isotope, cerebral blood flow, blood volume, oxygen uptake, transport, glucose metabolism can be identified.

 – Petal – One of the circle of flower parts inside the sepals.